mrets/operating_procedures/api-docs/scenarios/administer-a-market.md

 Market transfers only involve one step.
 A user initiates a transfer and it will immediately be completed requiring no additional steps.

 The market transfer will deposited the certificates on the receiving organization's Purchased account.

-## Invite Market Participants

-### Get all Organizations

-The M-RETS public Organization report will return a list of all active organizations in the system.
-From this endpoint, the ID of a specific Organization can be retrieved.

-GET v1/public/organizations

-### Get all active Participants

-## Get RECs from a Participant's dedicated Market Account

-## Encumber/Unencumber a Certificate Quantity

-## Create a Market Transaction

 ### Drafting a transaction